bkandh30/wc-tool/README.md

 It takes an input file and generates an output based on the chosen option.

-There are five options supported:
+There are four options supported:

-generic: without an option, outputs the number of lines, words and bytes in a file.
+- `-c`: displays the number of bytes in a file.
--c: outputs the number of bytes in a file.
+- `l`: displays the number of lines in a file.
--l: outputs the number of lines in a file.
+- `w`: displays the number of words in a file.
--w: outputs the number of words in a file.
+- `m`: displays the number of chars in a file.

--m: outputs the number of chars in a file.
+If no option is provided, it displays

 ## Dependencies

-Python,
+Python, Click, Sys

 ## Usage

 The tool tries to follow wc syntax, the usage is as follows:

-`python3 main.py ccwc [option] filename`
+`python main.py [option] filename`

 ## License